Haider1006/anagrams_finder/README.md

 ![image](https://user-images.githubusercontent.com/66070119/92318733-3b96cd80-efd6-11ea-955c-0b705217bf6e.png) <br/>

-The user can input the search word into the terminal and check if the word has anagrams or not: <br/>
+The user can input the search word into the terminal and check if the word has anagrams or not. <br/>

 To exit the application, the user can type in 'exit' as input.
 The application will exit.

 ![image](https://user-images.githubusercontent.com/66070119/92318810-2b332280-efd7-11ea-99c7-7ac39a7e4efc.png) <br/>